magicHarshit/heroku_django_aws/README.md

     export DJ_SECRET_KEY=[Any random sequence of 40ish characters  - django uses it for added security]
     ```

-4. Reopen the virtualenv to run this script
+5. Reopen the virtualenv to run this script

     ```sh
-    workon [name-of-your-project]
+    workon [name-of-env]
     ```

-5. Everything should now work for **local development** to check we can see the admin pages at `http://127.0.0.1:8000/admin/`
+6. Everything should now work for **local development** to check we can see the admin pages at `http://127.0.0.1:8000/admin/`

     ```sh
     python manage.py syncdb